Wane heads up new Wigan coaching staff

 Peet and O'Loughlin are promoted from within, while Briers is a new arrival.

+The coaching team has been put together to succeed former Warriors player Adrian Lam, who left after two seasons in charge at the end of Wigan's 2021 campaign.

-"This role presents me with an exciting new challenge," said Wane, who has been appointed as leadership and management director at the DW Stadium.
+"This role presents me with an exciting new challenge," said Wane, who will continue as England coach in addition to his new job as leadership and management director at the DW Stadium.

 "My passion is developing people and culture and being able to do this at my hometown club is the perfect fit," he told the club website.

-Briers left Warrington at the end of the 2021 season, following Steve Price's final game in charge before moving to Australia.
+New assistant Briers, meanwhile, left Warrington at the end of the 2021 season, following Steve Price's final game in charge before moving to Australia.

+Peet, like Wane before him, has been nurtured through the ranks and has served practically every department at Wigan before taking on the head coach role from Lam.

+"My philosophy on coaching is challenging every individual to a really high level and creating an environment that supports and cares for them," Peet said.

 Assistant coach John Winder will now move on to Wigan's partner company Competence Development in support of youth and community rugby league programmes.